To ensure that activities are linked to current and future scientific direction, InterConnect is using a number of exemplar research projects.

 - What is the association between fish intake and incidence of type 2 diabetes?

-Collaborative groupings have formed around these questions and the research is well underway.
-New exemplar research questions relating to diet are also in progress.
+Collaborative groupings formed around these questions and the research is either published or being written up for submission.
+Further research questions relating to diet are also in progress.

-Successful completion of these and other exemplar projects will illustrate how the approach can make novel and otherwise challenging research questions tractable.
-This will serve to promote wider engagement in the approach and begin development of a collaborative ‘data access and results sharing’ network for cross-cohort analysis.
+Successful completion of these and other exemplar projects illustrates how the approach can make novel and otherwise challenging research questions tractable.
+This serves to promote wider engagement in the approach and begin development of a collaborative ‘data access and results sharing’ network for cross-cohort analysis.